oblac/jodd-site/content/doc/quickstart/index.md

 *Jodd* Quickstart projects are pre-configured *Jodd* bundles that are small and ready to be run fast.
-In most cases, a quickstart project is just an empty web application containing some of the *Jodd* frameworks confugred and prepared for the use and further exploration.
+In most cases, a quickstart project is just an empty web application containing some of the *Jodd* frameworks configured and prepared for the use and further exploration.

 Please keep in mind that Quickstart projects are just simple examples built for users to get quickly into the *Jodd*, so many (advanced)